PhrozenIO/run-as-attached-networked/README.md

+# Local version

+You can find another variant of this program which doesn't requires Networking function and also compatible with any application like Netcat, Telnet etc... here : https://github.com/DarkCoderSc/run-as-attached-local

+RunAsAttached (Local) version is more stable.

+The goal of Networked version was to demonstrate inter-process communication using Socket programming.

 # RunAsAttached (Networked) - 32bit / 64bit

 RunAsAttached is a program to run a console as another user and keep new console attached to caller console.
 Support reverse shell mode (Ex: Netcat)